“Miraculous Catch of Fish” by Peter Paul Rubens

 The Sea of Galilee is a freshwater lake in Israel.
 It is the lowest freshwater lake on Earth and the second-lowest lake in the world, after the Dead Sea, a saltwater lake.
 The lake is fed partly by underground springs, although its primary source is the Jordan River, which flows through it from north to south.
 The Sea of Galilee is situated in northeast Israel, between the Golan Heights and the Galilee region.

 In the New Testament, much of the ministry of Jesus occurs on the shores of the Sea of Galilee.
-In those days, there was a continuous development of settlements and villages around the lake and plenty of trade and ferrying by boat.
-The Gospels of Mark, Matthew and Luke describe how Jesus recruited four of his apostles from the shores of the lake.
+In those days, there was a continuous development of settlements and villages around the lake.
+There was also plenty of trade and ferrying by boat.
+The Gospels of Mark, Matthew, and Luke describe how Jesus recruited four of his apostles from the shores of the lake.
 The fishermen that joined him were Simon and his brother Andrew also the brothers John and James.
 One of Jesus’ famous teaching episodes, the Sermon on the Mount, is supposed to have been given on a hill overlooking the lake.
-Many of his miracles are also said to have occurred here including his walking on water, calming the storm, the disciples and the miraculous catch of fish, and his feeding five thousand people.
+Many of his miracles are also said to have occurred here, including his walking on water, calming the storm, the disciples and the miraculous catch of fish, and his feeding five thousand people.
 In John’s Gospel, the sea provides the setting for Jesus’ third post-resurrection appearance to his disciples.

 After the 135 CE, Bar Kokhba’s revolt was put down, the Romans banning all Jews from Jerusalem.
 Thus the center of Jewish culture and learning shifted to the region of Galilee.
 It was in this region that the Jerusalem Talmud was compiled.

 In 1986 an Ancient Galilee Boat, also known as the Jesus Boat, was discovered on the north-west shore of the Sea of Galilee during a drought when water levels receded.
-It is an ancient fishing boat from the 1st century AD, and although there is no evidence directly linking the boat to Jesus and his disciples it nevertheless is an example of the kind of boat Jesus and his disciples, would have used.
+It is an ancient fishing boat from the 1st century AD.
+Although there is no evidence directly linking the boat to Jesus and his disciples, it nevertheless is an example of the kind of boat Jesus and his disciples would have used.